ddzikon/semantic-kernel-demo/README.md

 Using demos 2 & 4 one can talk with ChatGPT and ask about:
 - providing list of all persons (from the attached database)
-- get info for particular person (by name)
+- get preferred weather of a particular person (by name)
 - store new person in the database
 - get current weather in a given location